bazad/bazad.github.io/_posts/2018-04-06-kernel-pointer-crash-log-ios.md

 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js"
 charset="utf-8"></script> </center>

-After that, I decided to publish my work, even though Apple hadn't updated the advisory yet.
+At that point, I decided to publish my work, even though Apple hadn't updated the advisory yet.

 ## Conclusion

 Given how easy it was to detect, I'm quite surprised that this information leak lasted for nearly 3 months before it was discovered.
-I wouldn't be surprised to learn that other parties had found the leak earlier but didn't disclosed it.
+I wouldn't be surprised to learn that other parties had found the leak earlier than me but didn't disclose it.

 This bug was an all-around pleasure to find, exploit, and analyze.
 Stumbling onto a security issue by accident is by far my favorite way to find a bug.
 Not only that, I quite enjoyed the experience